 While cattle require acreage, pigs can be raised in a much smaller space, which makes them ideal for homesteaders operating on smaller acreage.

 We live on a 5 acre wooded lot with very little grazing available.
-To raise a cow, we would need to spend a lot of money on hay and grain.
+To raise a cow, we would need to spend a significant amount of money to buy hay and grain.

 Pigs on the other hand only require 20 square feet per finished hog (less space for weanlings and growers).